 Generally, there are three times when you can add your OQA to your benefits at the University of Michigan:

-- As a new hire or newly eligible faculty or staff member
+- As a new hire or newly eligible faculty or staff member, providing that your OQA has fulfilled six-month shared residency requirement for OQA eligibility for coverage under your U-M benefits.

 - Within 30 days of a qualified mid-year status change.
 This could include the date your OQA newly satisfies the six-month shared residency requirement for OQAs.
 Please be aware the university reserves the right to require proof of eligibility upon request.

-- During the annual open enrollment period, usually in October with changes effective January 1
+- During the annual open enrollment period, usually in October with changes effective January 1, providing that your OQA has fulfilled the six-month residency requirement for OQA eligibility.

 Continuous Shared Residency Requirement